-44. Applications for consent of Board
+44. Applications for consent of Tribunal

-- (1) An application for the consent of the Board to the carrying out of any medical or dental treatment on a person to whom this Part applies may be made by any person who the Board is satisfied has a proper interest in the matter. - (2) The application - (a) is to be in writing; and - (b) is to be lodged with the registrar; and - (c) is to contain the prescribed information. - (3) The Board may issue and make available to members of the public guidelines specifying situations in which applications under subsection (1) should be made to the Board for its consent to medical or dental treatment. - (4) Where the application is made for consent to the carrying out of medical or dental treatment and the treatment cannot be carried out without that consent, the Board may, by order - until the Board has determined the application.
+- (1) An application for the consent of the Tribunal to the carrying out of any medical or dental treatment on a person to whom this Part applies may be made by any person who the Tribunal is satisfied has a proper interest in the matter. - (2) The application - (a) is to be in writing; and - (b) is to be lodged with the registrar; and - (c) is to contain the prescribed information. - (3) The Tribunal may issue and make available to members of the public guidelines specifying situations in which applications under subsection (1) should be made to the Tribunal for its consent to medical or dental treatment. - (4) Where the application is made for consent to the carrying out of medical or dental treatment and the treatment cannot be carried out without that consent, the Tribunal may, by order-

-- (a) direct the person who is to carry out the treatment not to start the treatment; or - (b) if the treatment has already started, direct the person who is carrying out the treatment to discontinue it -
+- (a) direct the person who is to carry out the treatment not to start the treatment; or - (b) if the treatment has already started, direct the person who is carrying out the treatment to discontinue it-